SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

   consistent with Principle #1). cuDNN (via cudarc) is the upgrade path on CUDA; MPSCNN on Metal.
   Either switch is gated by the standing parity suites (see the §4 preamble rule on permanent suites).
-- **Integer matmul:** required on CPU — the v0.3 suite already exercises it (`tests/test_tensor_calc2.py` matmuls dtype-unspecified integer arrays, i.e. int64), and NumPy semantics (wrapping overflow) apply.
-No vendor GEMM library covers integer matmul (faer / cuBLAS / MPS are float-only), so the CPU kernel is a simple blocked loop we own — the same no-library-exists exception as the WGSL generator, and performance is explicitly not a target.
-On GPU backends integer matmul is gated as an unsupported op × dtype combination (PyTorch precedent: CUDA raises for integer matmul).
+- **Integer (and Bool) matmul:** required on CPU — the v0.3 suite already exercises it (`tests/test_tensor_calc2.py` matmuls dtype-unspecified integer arrays, i.e. int64), and NumPy semantics apply (wrapping overflow for integers; NumPy also defines Bool matmul, OR-of-ANDs).
+  No vendor GEMM library covers non-float matmul (faer / cuBLAS / MPS are float-only), so the CPU kernel is a simple blocked loop we own — the same no-library-exists exception as the WGSL generator, and performance is explicitly not a target.
+On GPU backends integer/Bool matmul is gated as an unsupported op × dtype combination (PyTorch precedent: CUDA raises for integer matmul).

 ### 3.2 Backend abstraction